rupeshtiwari/coding-examples-interview-coding-datastructure-algorithm-in-javascript/README.md

 ## Working with this repo

+- Download or clone in local machine.
+- Run `npm ci`
-Download or clone in local machine.
-Then run individual file in node console to see the results.
+- Then run individual file to see result on console.
+- You should use `node filename` in console to see results.

 ## What to practice?